KoziukSerhiy/js-patterns/proxy/README.md

-# Proxy Design Pattern in JavaScript
+# Implement the Proxy design pattern in JS.

 **Proxy** - This is an object that acts as a wrapper over another object and controls access to that object.